 Clothes So Smart They’ll Charge a Mobile Phone

 Eco-friendly mobile phones are likely to be the norm within five years, so why not get on board now rather than wait?
-Charging our devices has become a huge problem since the days of the first iPhone 1 back in 2007, which was hailed as the world’s first ever smartphone by Apple, its manufacturer.
+Charging our devices have become a huge problem since the days of the first iPhone 1 back in 2007, which was hailed as the world’s first ever smartphone by Apple, its manufacturer.

 It wasn’t just an all-singing, all-dancing piece of technology, it was able to play music, tell you the latest news and weather forecasts, update you on all the latest sports results, take pictures and movies and send text messages and make calls too.

-Although the batteries have become much more dynamic, they still struggle under the plethora of tasks and apps designed to run on our mobile phones.
+Although the batteries have become much more dynamic, they still struggle with the plethora of tasks and apps designed to run on our mobile phones.
 Let’s take a closer look under the bonnet of the solar shirt designed by van Dongen: it was developed in a project partnership with the Holst Centre and has 120 tiny solar cells that incorporate the technology directly into the fabric.

 It is attractive and can be purchased off the peg and is used, not only as a fashion item but, for charging up a mobile phone.
 If you wear the shirt outside on a bright and sunny day, it will produce enough electricity to provide one watt of charging power for your now eco-friendly mobile phone.

-The solar panels and circuitry actually form part of the design, so it looks attractive and fits well as a fashion statement too.
+The solar panels and circuitry actually form part of the design, so it looks attractive and fits well with a fashion statement too.
 It can also charge any other device that requires charging, as long as it’s USB compatible and portable.

 The shirt has its own battery that can store power for when you need it next.
 The battery pack is discreetly hidden in the shirt’s top front pocket and is invisible to others.
 Van Dongen’s next venture is to branch out and start designing other garments that will charge our greener mobiles and CO2 free mobile phones.